-Compiled with the help of Ahran Park, Senior Researcher, Media Research Center, Korea Press Foundation.
+Compiled with the help of Ahran Park & So-Eun Lee, Senior Researchers, Media Research Center, Korea Press Foundation.

 Home-grown portals have become the leading destination for news consumers in South Korea in recent years, eroding the business models of traditional publishers.
 Now online video and podcasts are beginning to disrupt the broadcast sector.